Answered By: The Library

 Reference list

 Provide the name of the AI Model (e.g. ChatGPT) as the title.
 If you’re using ChatGPT, the version number includes the month and day as this is how OpenAI is labelling versions.
+Different descriptions may be needed for later versions of ChatGPT and other AI Models.

 Format